-During the three-week intensive program, Caminos scholars examine the social, economic and political transformations affecting the Hispanic/Latino community in a college-like environment.
+During the three-week intensive program, Caminos scholars live on the GW campus and examine the social, economic and political transformations affecting the Hispanic/Latino community in a college-like environment.

 During the Academic Lecture Series, led by Dr. Elizabeth Vaquera, scholars learn about the political and social transformations affecting Latino communities nationwide.
 Material includes interactive lectures, academic reading discussions and conducting research.
 This is an undergraduate level course in which all the Caminos Scholars are expected to engage and analyze data about Latinos in the U.S. and in their own communities.

 Focused on the art of writing to get into and to succeed in college, these workshops led by Trey Johnston guide scholars through the process of creating and presenting awareness initiatives (Community Action Projects or CAP) on current issues impacting Latinos in their community.
 These writing workshops also incorporate discussions of identity and how language shapes modern-day interaction.
 Scholars present their CAP at the end of the three weeks.

 GW’s University Admissions Specialists offer a series of workshops in about what college and universities look for in college applications.
 Some of the topics cover include: What Colleges and Universities Look For in Your Application, #CollegeAccess: The Road to a Higher Education, Scholarships, FAFSA, Building Your “College Timeline,” and Navigating College as a First-Generation Student.